Authorization: Access Control

 Following these best practices ensures your authorization implementation is secure and maintainable.

-• Enforce on Server Side Only: Never rely on client-side authorization (hiding buttons is not security).
+• Enforce on Server Side Only: Never rely on client-side authorization.
+Hiding UI elements is for user experience, not security.

 • Deny by Default: Start with no access, explicitly grant permissions.